solana-labs/example-helloworld/README-gitpod.md

 ## Quick Start

-This example by default points to the public Solana devnet
+This example connects to the public Solana `devnet` cluster by default

 Run the client to load and interact with the on-chain program:
 ```bash